Orbdom/MusicVisuals/README.md

 # Description of the assignment

-Make a music visualizer, i have a music visualizer that displays squares with a picture of a duck as my song is duck themed.
+Make a music visualizer, i have a music visualizer that displays stacked squares into columns of which the height is based on the song.
+Looks similar to the old school car radios.

 # Instructions